Superconductivity of anomalous pseudospin: Conclusions

 \section{Conclusions}

 Non-symmorphic symmetries allow the existence of nodal planes at Brillouin zone edges when no SOC is present.
 When SOC is added, the pseudospin on these nodal planes has different symmetry properties than usual pseudospin-1/2.
 Here we have classified all space groups and effective single-particle theories near TRIM points on these nodal planes and examined the consequences of this anomalous pseudospin on the superconducting state.
 We have shown how this enhances the $T_c$ for odd-parity superconducting states due to attractive interactions, leads to unexpected superconducting nodal properties, allows large Pauli limiting fields and pair density wave states for spin-singlet superconductors, gives rise to field immune odd-parity superconductivity, and to field driven even to odd-parity superconducting transitions.
+Some of these properties have also been predicted for locally non-centrosymmetric superconductors, however anomalous pseudospin applies even when the crystal site symmetry contains inversion symmetry.
+This greatly extends the number of materials that can exhibit this superconducting response.
 While we have emphasized nodal planes on which anomalous pseudospin exists, there are also materials for which anomalous pseudospin develops on nodal lines and not on nodal planes.
 Some such materials also exhibit unusual response to magnetic fields \cite{Shimizu:2019,Ma:2021,Ruan:2022}, suggesting a broader range of applicability for anomalous pseudospin superconductivity.